khavernathy/mcmd/README.md

 -> openMPI/MPI for easy isotherm<br />
 -> investigate NVE; and escape-artist molecules in displace MC moves (S.A.) <br />
 -> MC/MD: allow different instances of radial distribution calculator simulateously<br />
+-> MD: diffusion correction in checkInTheBox needs to be adjusted for non 90/90/90 (do COM calc in that function instead of outside it)<br />

 <br />
 TESTING TODO:<br /><br />